Turkey’s constitutional negotiations unravel before they even begin

 The AKP’s insistence on a new constitution in this polarized and crisis-ridden environment demonstrates the growing hubris of its political leaders and ignores political realities.
 Constitution-making requires consensus, and consensus requires compromise and some level of trust between negotiating parties.
 These elements are absent from the current political discourse.
 At least in the near future, it will be exceedingly difficult for the political parties to move beyond the paralyzing social and political tensions and generate the type of consensus necessary for a new constitutional text.

 Ozan Varol is a native of Istanbul, Turkey, and an Associate Professor of Law at Lewis & Clark Law School in Portland, Oregon.
 He is a scholar of comparative constitutional law, with his recent scholarship focusing on constitutional transitions and constitutional design.
 He has authored more than a dozen book chapters or law review articles, and two forthcoming books with Oxford University Press: The Democratic Coup d’État (monograph) and Comparative Constitutional Law: A Global and Interdisciplinary Approach (co-authored textbook).
-You can follow him on Twitter, @ProfessorVarol.
+You can follow him on Ozan Varol's personal website and on Twitter, @ProfessorVarol.
 He expresses his gratitude to Çağatay Akkoyun for his research assistance.